Think Pink: LED Lights for Breast Cancer AwarenessSeptember 28, 2016

 You may also know a few statistics.
 About 1 in 8 U.S. women will develop invasive breast cancer over the course of their lifetime.
 About 30,000 women in the U.S. are expected to die in 2014 from breast cancer.
 A woman’s risk of breast cancer nearly doubles if she has a mother, sister, or daughter who has been diagnosed with it.
 A man’s lifetime risk for breast cancer is 1 in 1,000.
 But, it’s more than the statistics.

 You may know a few people who’ve had it and survived.
 Some of us may have fought it ourselves.
+People have found ways to help deal with the treatment and pain that comes from it, be it with Blessed CBD oil, or with chemotherapy (or both).
+Blessed CBD is ranked as one of the best CBD oils in 2020 by the CBD review website Daily CBD.
+Learn more about the best CBD reviews and how you can find CBD products that really work for pain, insomnia, depression, anxiety, and more at Daily CBD.
 Some may have loved ones that lost the fight.
 Breast cancer awareness always starts with knowing people and their individual stories.
-It also continues by making the decision to visit a clinic like Southwest Care, in the hopes of getting a breast exam, as this could help detect any early stages of breast cancer or even give the all-clear.
+There are many people around the world who raise awareness for breast cancer in their own way, with many taking part in fundraising events, such as Relay for Life, and making items that help to raise awareness of the cause.
+Many people find that using a site similar to SleekWristbands.com allows you to design a custom wristband, which could help promote fundraising events while raising awareness for breast cancer and overall cancer awareness.
+Promoting awareness can help you keep on top of your health.
+It helps you to make the decision to visit a clinic like Southwest Care, in the hopes of getting a breast exam, as this could help detect any early stages of breast cancer or even give the all-clear.
 It might be a daunting thought, but your health should be the top priority.

 “Cancer reminds you to never take those you love for granted.”